andreasfertig/cppinsights/Readme.md

 insights <YOUR_CPP_FILE> -- -std=c++17
 ```

-Things get complicate with when it comes to the system include paths.
+Things get complicated when it comes to the system include paths.
 There are path hard-coded in the binary which seem
 to come from the compiler C++ Insights was build with.
 To help with that check out [scripts/getinclude.py](scripts/getinclude.py).
 It tries to
 collect the system include paths from the compiler.
 Without an option it uses `g++`, you can also pass another compiler
 as a first argument.